citrix/citrix-daas-rest-go/citrixquickdeploy/docs/RemoteBrowserIsolationInternalAppCreateResponseModel.md

 HasApplicationId returns a boolean if a field has been set.

+### SetApplicationIdNil

+`func (o *RemoteBrowserIsolationInternalAppCreateResponseModel) SetApplicationIdNil(b bool)`

+ SetApplicationIdNil sets the value for ApplicationId to be an explicit nil

+### UnsetApplicationId
+`func (o *RemoteBrowserIsolationInternalAppCreateResponseModel) UnsetApplicationId()`

+UnsetApplicationId ensures that no value is present for ApplicationId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)